thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2024-04-20-managing-complexity.md

 The arch enabled grander constructions with orders of magnitude less effort.
 No more brute-forcing large structures.
 We obtain scale through organization.

+> As with most media from which things are built, whether the thing is a cathedral, a bacterium, a sonnet,
+> a fugue or a word processor, architecture dominates material.
+To understand clay is not to understand the pot.
+> <cite>- Alan Kay</cite>

 <table>
     <tr>